HIV and cardiovascular disease

 Influenza (the flu) greatly increases inflammation.
 If you have CVD and get the flu, you are at heightened risk for a heart attack.
 Speak with your doctor about getting a flu shot every fall.

 Can nutritional supplements help prevent CVD?

-We previously outlined some dietary and lifestyle changes that can be helpful when used as part of an overall plan to prevent CVD.
+We previously outlined some general dietary and lifestyle changes that can be helpful when used as part of an overall plan to prevent CVD.
 From time to time you may hear about natural health products (herbs, vitamins, supplements and so on) that are supposed to prevent or cure heart disease.
 Unfortunately, there is no such magic supplement.

 Always let your doctor, nurse and pharmacist know what medicines (both prescription and over the counter), herbs and supplements you are taking.
 This is because some natural health products can weaken the effects of your medications, make pre-existing medication side effects worse or cause their own side effects.

 Some supplements that are under study for a possible role in the prevention of CVD include:

 - Omega-3 fatty acids—These are found in cold-water fish such as anchovies, herring, mackerel, salmon, sardines and tuna.
 Fish oil may help prevent abnormal heart rhythms and reduce inflammation, but this needs further testing.
 Clinical trials show that fish oil may reduce inflammation and triglyceride levels in some people in recent clinical trials, but these changes were not linked to a reduced risk of heart attack or stroke.
 Be aware that fish oil can prolong the time your blood takes to clot, so you may bleed more easily if you take this supplement.